Ari Glass: Collaborations

 In 2017, Ari Glass has shared his skills as an instructor to guide painters of all skill levels in crafting their art.
 He took a part of the Paint & Smoothies event in Seattle, which set its goal on bringing creativity to parks across the South End of the city, encouraging the community to embrace their unique identity and actualize their power for creating positive change.
-The event was part of Arts in Parks project, a partnership between Seattle Parks and Recreation and the City's Office of Arts & Culture.
+The event was part of Arts in Parks project, a partnership between Seattle Parks and Recreation and the city's Office of Arts & Culture.

 His original work has been installed as a permanent art in the North Entrance of the Pacific Tower in Seattle and was created specifically to celebrate community and the diverse cultures that reside around the Tower.
 He was one of the 10 artists included in the 2017 installment of City Arts' annual Future List.

+Glass painted the "K" in the Black Lives Matter mural in Capitol Hill, Seattle.
+He said that his piece "represents the ‘King’ or royal aspect that Black people embody, our kings and queens.
+My design is the shining sun, we know how we shine ... how the melanin gleams....
+Surrounding the sun is an ocean of blues, our sacred water element.
+The sun and water, essential to creation and essential for the original people."